100% Free Consultation (210) 361-6291

 • Non-Economic Damages: This type of compensation includes damages like pain and suffering, along with mental anguish.
 It also covers loss of inheritance and loss of consortium.

 Navigating potential damages in a wrongful death claim requires strategic counsel.
 Our San Antonio wrongful death lawyers meticulously quantify both the tangible and intangible losses to maximize recovery.
 We work closely with financial experts and other professionals to assess economic losses and translate the emotional impact into just compensation.
-This approach helps ensures that you and your family are supported through recovery and beyond.
+This approach helps ensure that you and your family are supported through recovery and beyond.

 Additional Considerations for San Antonio Wrongful Death Claims

-Pursuing a wrongful death claim in San Antonio involves more than proving negligence—it requires an understanding of Texas law and how it’s applied in local courts.
+Pursuing a wrongful death claim in San Antonio involves more than proving negligence.
+It requires an understanding of Texas law and how it’s applied in local courts.
 Texas imposes unique rules that can impact the outcome of these cases, including limits on certain types of damages and strict deadlines for filing claims.
 While there is generally a two-year statute of limitations for wrongful death lawsuits, exceptions may apply depending on the circumstances.

 How San Antonio Courts Handle Wrongful Death Claims